zheminzhou/PEPPAN/docs/source/usage/quickstart.rst

 GFFs
 -------------------------

-The main inputs for PEPPA.
+The main input for PEPPA.
 The nucleotide sequences can be integrated in the same file or in a separate file.
 Details see `Inputs <inputs.rst>`_

 -p or --prefix
 -------------------------

 The prefix for the output files, as well as intermediate files.
-The final outputs are:
+The final output files are:

 1. <prefix>.PEPPA.gff
 2. <prefix>.allele.fasta